Worlds Softest Socks

 What products are listed for this advertiser?

-Made in America Crew Socks, American Made Footsies, Made in the USA Holiday Socks, Made in the USA Mens Socks, Made in the USA Over the Calf Socks, Made in America Pattern Socks, American Made Specialty Socks, and American Made Womens Socks.
+Made in the USA Crew Socks, Made in America Footsies, Made in the USA Holiday Socks, American Made Mens Socks, American Made Over the Calf Socks, Made in America Pattern Socks, American Made Specialty Socks, and American Made Womens Socks.

 In East Tennessee, between the cities of Chattanooga and Knoxville, there is a little town called Niota.
 In that little town, there is a hosiery mill called Crescent.
 And there, my friends, you will find the home of the World's Softest?
 Sock.